bacchi-rafael/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: The solution I implemented to find naked twins is to look in each unit in the sudoku for repeated 2 character values and in case it exists, the values from those boxes are removed from the remaining peers in the unit.
+Once the method is implemented I added it as a new constraint in reduce_puzzle so it will help in the solution of the sudoku by constraint propagation.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: Diagonal constraints were added in a different form.
+Instead of using a new method, like naked twins, I created 2 new units and added them to unitlist.
+Considering this variable will be used on all the constraint propagation methods (eliminate, only_choice and naked_twins), the new constraint is guaranteed to be respected.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame